 To continue, let’s apply to veterinary education, the 5 general principles laid out by Gannon.1 Each numbered topic heading is a quote, followed by some ideas for veterinary education.

 1. It’s OK to not know what you’re doing.

 He quotes the “Keep Teaching” community at Kansas State University, but most universities are evolving similar resources for online instruction.
-I would refer you also to our veterinary-specific support page and forum on VetMedAcademy for resources we have collated there.
+I would refer you also to our veterinary-specific support on VetMedAcademy for resources we have collated there.

 2. Good teaching is good teaching.